CounterpartyXCP/Documentation/Developers/protocol_specification.md

 1) Oversends using the legacy send transaction type are valid and filled as much as they can be
-2) Oversends using the new default enhanced send transaction type after block 489956 are invalid and none of the asset is set
+2) Oversends using the new default enhanced send transaction type after block 489956 are invalid and none of the asset is sent

 counterparty-lib supports sending bitcoins, for which no data output is used.